Insights Payroll

 - Can I generate the SIF file in Excel?

 - You can, and we'd gently talk you out of it.
-The SIF is plain text, so a spreadsheet macro can produce it — but the agent bank validates against strict character lengths, leading zeros, fixed date formats and specific delimiters, and one character of drift rejects the whole file.
+Building the WPS UAE format in Excel is possible because the SIF is plain text, so a spreadsheet macro can produce it — but the agent bank validates against strict character lengths, leading zeros, fixed date formats and specific delimiters, and one character of drift rejects the whole file.
 That's a lot of risk to carry on a formula nobody owns.
 Most serious providers run a dedicated payroll engine that builds the SIF straight from the master data, checks it against the agent specification, and tracks rejection codes for you.
 If Excel is genuinely your only option, at least build a validation layer that mirrors the agent spec and run a pre-flight check on every single export.

 Filed under: wps file format, SIF file, WPS, MoHRE, Central Bank UAE, payroll, salary information file, agent bank